 With that out of the way, let’s talk a little more about the purpose of this site and of what it means to add more splendor.
 For me, splendor is:

 - sitting down to a nice meal at a formally set table with the “good” china

-- trying to fill my home with art and lovely things that truly fill me with joy
+- trying to fill my home with art and lovely things that truly bring me with joy

-- a garden, filled with flowers, plants and birds
+- a garden, filled with flowers, vegetables, birds and bees

 - drinking out of “nice” glasses, even if it’s just water